vertica/VerticaPy/EXAMPLE.md

+Notice that most of the casualties were women.

-They are mostly women.
-The famous quotation "Women and children first" is then right.
-Let's build a model to get more insights.
-As predictors, we have one categorical columns.
+Let's build a model to find out more.
+As predictors, we have one categorical column.
 Besides, we have correlated features as predictors.
-It is preferable to work with a non-linear classifier which can handle that.
+It's best to work with a non-linear classifier to handle that.
 Random Forest seems to be perfect for the study.
 Let's evaluate it with a Cross Validation.

 ```python